Étienne-Louis Boullée: Life

-Born in Paris, he studied under Jacques-François Blondel, Germain Boffrand and Jean-Laurent Le Geay, from whom he learned the mainstream French Classical architecture in the 17th and 18th century and the Neoclassicism that evolved after the mid century.
+Born in Paris, he studied under Jacques-François Blondel, Jacques-Germain Soufflot, Germain Boffrand and Jean-Laurent Le Geay, from whom he learned the mainstream French Classical architecture in the 17th and 18th century and the Neoclassicism that evolved after the mid century.
+His early designs included a lighthouse with a cryptic "saturation chamber" (possibly a ventilation room).
 He was elected to the Académie Royale d'Architecture in 1762 and became chief architect to Frederick II of Prussia, a largely honorary title.
 He designed a number of private houses from 1762 to 1778, though most of these no longer exist; notable survivors into the modern era include the Hôtel de Brunoy (demolished in 1930) and the Hôtel Alexandre, both in Paris.
 His work for François Racine de Monville has apparently also vanished but his probable influence on Monville's own architectural works as seen at the Désert de Retz speaks for itself.
 Together with Claude Nicolas Ledoux, he was one of the most influential figures of French neoclassical architecture.

-Geometric style
+Design philosophy

-It was as a teacher and theorist at the École Nationale des Ponts et Chaussées between 1778 and 1788 that Boullée made his biggest impact, developing a distinctive abstract geometric style inspired by Classical forms.
-His work was characterised by the removal of all unnecessary ornamentation, inflating geometric forms to a huge scale and repeating elements such as columns in huge ranges.
+Boullée made his biggest impact as a teacher and theorist at the École Nationale des Ponts et Chaussées between 1778 and 1788, when he developed a distinctive abstract geometric style inspired by Classical forms.
+His work was characterised by the removal of all unnecessary ornamentation, the inflation of geometric forms to a huge scale, and the repetition of elements such as columns in huge ranges.

-For Boullée regularity, symmetry and variety were the golden rules of architecture.
+For Boullée, regularity, symmetry and variety were the golden rules of architecture.